How the planetcare microfibre filter stops plastic pollution in your laundry.

-When I learned about the fashion industry and how these tiny microfibers break off of our clothes and pollute the oceans I felt paralyzed.
+I felt paralyzed when I learned about the fashion industry and how these tiny microfibers break off our clothes and pollute the oceans.
 Yet another thing we humans do that has a negative environmental impact.

 The damage is done when synthetic clothes shed their fibers.
 Since natural materials don’t harm wildlife when ingested.